Garda who excluded journalists from court hearing apologises

 The member of An Garda Síochána who excluded journalists from a children’s court hearing in an assault case has apologised for the mistake.

-District Court Judge Brian O’Shea called journalists Marie O’Halloran of The Irish Times and Allison Bray of the Irish Independent to a special sitting of the court on Wednesday to determine why they were excluded from a bail hearing the previous day.
+Judge Brian O’Shea called journalists Marie O’Halloran of The Irish Times and Allison Bray of the Irish Independent to a special sitting of the District Court on Wednesday to determine why they were excluded from a bail hearing the previous day.

-The judge said the garda responsible should contact the journalists and apologise, which he did by telephone on Thursday morning.
+The judge said the garda responsible should contact the journalists and apologise.
+He contacted Ms O’Halloran yesterday and apologised.

 The judge said there were “no circumstances where a journalist should not be allowed into court for a section two bail hearing”.